 Making The City Great Again

-The goal of Streets Of Rogue is to traverse 16 floors and deal with the corrupt mayor of the city.
-The stages are broken into five districts, The Slums, Industrial, Park, Downtown and Uptown.
+The goal of Streets Of Rogue is to traverse several floors and deal with the corrupt mayor of the city.
+The stages are broken into five districts, The Slums, Industrial, Park, Downtown, and Uptown.
 Each district has three floors.

 While most districts have various businesses and houses, they are also very unique.
 The industrial district has flammable oil spills, minecarts, and all kinds of hazards.
 The park is where cannibals hide in bushes and vampires prey on people.